 - Agile/Lean.
 The first level captures how organizations typically start with agile or lean methods such as Scrum or Kanban.
 These methods require you to build upon their foundations, in the case of Scrum to add in techniques from other methods such as Extreme Programming (XP), Agile Modeling, Crystal, Agile Data, and many others.
 In the case of Kanban you first apply Kanban to your existing approach to start streamlining it, then eventually evolving your process with strategies encapsulated from other methods.
 In either case they implicitly assume your team has significant process expertise.

 - Disciplined Agile Delivery (DAD).
-The DA framework does the “heavy lifting” for you by showing how the various agile strategies work together, taking your existing agile teams to the next level and giving teams new to agile a head start by providing the process guidance they require.
-Disciplined Agile supports several full delivery lifecycles in a flexible, goal-driven manner that is tailorable to meet the needs of the situation that you find yourself in.
-The framework promotes a robust set of agile roles and a light-weight agile governance strategy that reflect the realities faced by modern IT organizations.
-In short, Disciplined Agile provides the solid foundation from which to tactically scale agile solution delivery.
+DAD does the “heavy lifting” for you by showing how the various agile strategies work together, taking your existing agile teams to the next level and giving teams new to agile a head start by providing the process guidance they require.
+DAD supports several full delivery lifecycles in a flexible, goal-driven manner that is tailorable to meet the needs of the situation that you find yourself in.
+The toolkit promotes a robust set of agile roles and a light-weight agile governance strategy that reflect the realities faced by modern IT organizations.
+In short, DAD provides the solid foundation from which to tactically scale agile solution delivery.

 - (Tactical) agility at scale.
 This is the delivery process tailored to address the scaling factors of the SDCF (see Figure 1).
 You will tailor your process, your team structure, and your tooling strategies to reflect the situation that you find yourself in.
 Table 1 summarizes how each scaling factor affects your process tailoring efforts.

-Table 1: How the scaling factors affect your tailoring of the DA framework.
+Table 1: How the scaling factors affect your tailoring of DAD.

 |Scaling Factor||Process Goals Primarily Affected||Further Reading|